willh/willh.github.com/_posts/2013-03-06-qcon-london---day-one.md

 ____

 ####Clouds in Government - Perils of Portability
-by Gareth Rushgrove
+*by Gareth Rushgrove*

 In the first half of this session, Gareth described the origin and purpose of Government Digital Services (GDS) and how they have been changing the way the UK government creates and procures digital services.
-Whilst this is an utter breath of fresh air compared to most people's mental picture created by any terms like "online government system" picture I didn't actually take a great deal of notes here because I've had the great pleasure and opportunity to work with GDS during my work with Kainos.
+Whilst this is an utter breath of fresh air compared to most people's mental picture created by any terms like "online government system", I didn't actually take a great deal of notes here because I've had the great pleasure and opportunity to work with GDS during my work with Kainos.

 Gareth described the deployment process for GOV.UK, the new front page for the UK government designed to replace and improve upon DirectGov and BusinessLink.
 The deployment pipeline treats configuration and networking as code, including configuration management and automation using Puppet.
 It's clear that automation has resulted in a very safe and low-friction deployment process as evidenced by the frequency and stability of GOV.UK releases.
 Check out the [GDS Badger of Deploy](https://twitter.com/GDS_Badger) on Twitter to see that they've made 848 production releases since launch in the 17th of October.
 Impressive!